JulianNorton/human-verified-ai-agent/README.md

 - **ANS (Agent Name Service)**: Each agent implements secure naming following the [OWASP ANS v1.0 standard](https://genai.owasp.org/resource/agent-name-service-ans-for-secure-al-agent-discovery-v1-0/) for structured agent identification.
 The agents use hierarchical names like `forecast.weather.v1.human-security.com` and `planner.trip.v1.human-security.com` to enable secure agent discovery and authentication.
 This naming system provides a DNS-inspired framework for AI agent identity management that scales across distributed systems.

 **Demo Key Management:**
 This showcase is designed to work out-of-the-box using demonstration key pairs.
-Each agent has its own private key in the `keys/` directory, with corresponding public keys pre-configured on HUMAN's registry.
+Each agent has its own private key in the `showcases/examples/keys/` directory, with corresponding public keys pre-configured on HUMAN's registry.
 This approach allows you to immediately experience the multi-agent HTTP Message Signatures protocol in action without needing to set up your own certificate authority or key management infrastructure.

+**WARNING: Example keys only.
+Do not use in production.
+These keys are publicly committed and shared; generate and securely store your own keys for any real deployment.**

 **Why this approach is necessary for the demo:**
 - No agent registry or certificate authority currently exists in production for this protocol